 – 2011 German UNESCO Commission Sonderpreis ‘Hasretim’ (comp.
 Marc Sinan), Dresdner Sinfoniker

 Rolf Zielke currently teaches at the the ‘Jazz Institute Berlin’ (JIB), the ‘Hanns Eisler’ School of Music Berlin and the ‘University of the Arts (UdK)

 Rolf Zielke is the author of ‘Global Groove’: AComplete Guide to Playing in Odd Meters for All Instruments (Advance Music / Schott)

 2021 – ‘Beaches In Your Soul’ 2018 – ‘Triometrics’ feat.
 Stephan Braun

 2016 – ‘Hot Impressions Vol.2’ feat.
 Peter Weniger

 2013 – ‘Hasretim’ (ECM) Dresdner Sinfoniker with guest musicians

 2011 – Duo Rolf Zielke – Mustafa Boztüy

-‘Hexentanz und Teufelsschwanz’ (‘Witches’ Dance and Devil’s Tail’, 2003) musical written for an orchestra, chorus and ballet.
+– ‘Hexentanz und Teufelsschwanz’ (‘Witches’ Dance and the Devil’s Tail’, 2003), a musical written for an orchestra, chorus and ballet.